ES-1085/project-joshua-and-autumn/analysis/PCBs.md

     ##  [1]    -5   -40   -15   -20   -10     0   -50   -30   -70   -60  -100   -90
     ## [13]   -80  -120  -220  -200  -160  -180  -140  -240  -300  -280  -260  -500
     ## [25]  -400 -2000 -1000 -3000 -4000

+### Mapping PCBs to the Gulf of Maine

+This is the basic bathymetry map that will be used in the static maps.

 ``` r
 Bathy_low_res <- Bathy%>%